maybebyte/anthesis/fdroid.md

 - [Yet Another Call Blocker](https://f-droid.org/en/packages/dummydomain.yetanothercallblocker/).
   Quite a useful app.
-If you have a problem with specific area codes calling your number, you can input them in YACB and it will filter them out automatically.
-You can, of course, exempt contacts from being treated as unknown callers, and YACB even has an option to stop the call before the phone starts ringing on Android 7+.
+Problematic area codes can be added to YACB and it will filter them out automatically.
+Contacts can be exempted from being treated as unknown callers, and YACB even has an option to stop the call before the phone starts ringing on Android 7+.

 - [UntrackMe](https://f-droid.org/en/packages/app.fedilab.nitterizeme/).
   UntrackMe transforms certain links, such as YouTube, Twitter, and